Finding a Job

 Some commonly used documents for completing the I-9 Include, but are not limited to:

-It is the responsibility of both the student and the employer to submit the required information in a timely fashion.
-By entering time on the web both the student and the supervisor attest to the accuracy of the hours worked.
+It is the responsibility of both the student and the employer to submit and approve time in a timely manner.
+By submitting time, both the student and the supervisor attest to the accuracy of the hours worked.
 Any falsification of information on the student’s part could result in disciplinary action, such as referral to the Dean of Students or the Student Judicial Board.

-If you have questions regarding Payroll or time entry please contact the Payroll Office at email@example.com.
+If you have questions regarding pay or time entry please contact the Payroll Office at firstname.lastname@example.org.
 If you have questions regarding student pay rates, hiring student workers, the Student Job Book, or job postings, please contact Kevin Adair (ext.
-4131, Kevin.firstname.lastname@example.org) in Student Employment.
+4131, Kevin.email@example.com) in Student Employment.
 Student Employment and Student Financial Services are located on the first floor of Garrison-Foster.